What health benefits do you get from Tai Chi practice?

 I am retired, is it too late to take up Tai Chi?

 Definitely not.
-We run Tai Chi classes specifically for older people, and it is not unusual for people to continue practising Tai Chi well into old age.
+It is not unusual for people to continue practising Tai Chi well into old age.
 There are Tai Chi practitioners in their 80s and even their 90s.
+What matters is your fitness, not your age.

 If you are not physically able to take part in a mainstream Tai Chi class, that need not be a problem, either.
 We can still accommodate your needs in our drop-in Chinese exercise classes.